 Reasons why we should leave the EU ….
 Ok, so I’ve written about this before and I know everybody’s sick of hearing about it but I’m sick of hearing the same old tired arguments about the economy.
 So, without further ado:

 Now I’m no politics student (in my defence I do have a combined honours degree which is partly economics and also studied politics at college prior to entering university the second time) but I know what a democracy is supposed to be.
 The dictionary definition is pretty straight forward and goes along the lines of: “Democracy, or democratic government, is a system of government in which all the people of a state are involved in making decisions about its affairs, typically by voting to elect representatives to a parliament or similar assembly”.
 So in other words, being pragmatic about it, we can’t have a referendum for every single thing, so we elect a political party based on the idea that they will do what the vox populi (voice of the people) wants.
 Ok so it’s far from perfect, Cameron’s never done anything useful that I wanted but I suppose I can’t complain, I didn’t vote Conservative last time.
-The key point is the party is elected to power and if, heaven forbid, we screw it up we can just re-elect in a few years and boot them out.
+The key point is the winning party at a general election is elected to power and if, heaven forbid, we screw it up we can just re-elect in a few years and boot them out.

 However, EU laws are made by the EU Commission, whose members are appointed to their role, not elected.
 In other words major laws are made which affect UK citizens by somebody you’ve never heard of in an office building in Belgium or wherever.
 Did you also know the EU has five presidents?
 None are elected.
 It’s bad enough having an elected mendacious “spiv” like Cameron in charge but how annoyed would you be if he was simply Prime Minister because he was “given” the role?
-Of course, what the EU is therefore is “old boy’s network” of dodgy handshakes and elite university connections and “jobs for the boys” who probably don’t even deserve those jobs in the first place.
+Of course, what the EU is therefore is an “old boy’s network” of dodgy handshakes and elite university connections and “jobs for the boys” who probably don’t even deserve those jobs in the first place.
 Democracy isn’t perfect (especially not ours) but on the whole it’s probably the least offensive “workable” form of government we have in the world, whereas socialism and the like inevitably fail because somebody always abuses it.
 Do you want to live in a democracy or something else?
 Do you want people who you neither know nor elected to have power over you?
 I certainly don’t, I would much rather live in a democratic state like we have now, even though it is flawed, at least we can boot the Conservatives out in 3 or 4 years if we want for being ineffective, mendacious and incompetent.

 I have no issue with refugees, heck, if you’re trying to escape a war and so on then I don’t blame you and that’s fair enough.
 But coming here for a better way of life, the so called “economic migrants”, has to be a no. This isn’t racism, it simply is a question of space and resources.
 England is Europe’s most crowded country.
 Most of us (eg the real people, not the politicians and corporate CEOs) haven’t got over the 2008/2009 recession yet.
 Our resources are pretty much jammed solid, be they schools, hospitals or whatever.
 Realistically we simply can’t take any more.
 Let’s put it in perspective shall we?
 The United Kingdom (England, Wales, Scotland & Northern Ireland) is (give or take a bit) 94,000 square miles and has around 65 million inhabitants (well the ones we know about).
 The USA is about 3,800,000 square miles and has a population of around 320 million.
 You don’t need to be a genius to see the problem ….
 And if you think that’s “my that’s a lot less densely populated than the UK”, wait until you see this: Russia is about 17,100,000 square miles with 144 millions inhabitants.
 Not only that but Russia is a lot closer to the Eastern European countries and Syria etc that people want to immigrate from ….